Kairotic/liveloom/paper/paper.md

 where *true* and *false* stands for *up* and *down* (or if you prefer, *over* and *under*).

-The current number of functions for composing draft patterns on the live loom is small but already provide a very rich space of possibility.
+Listed in Table 1 below, the current number of functions for composing draft patterns on the Live Loom is small but already provides a very rich space of possibility.
 The weaver-coder begins with a list of ups and downs, then applies functions to transform that list and/or combine it with other lists.
-The following table describes the values, functions and operators available in the live loom code interface.
+The result is a language interface that produces surprisingly complex results from simple elements.

 | name         | description                                                            |
 |--------------|------------------------------------------------------------------------|